Edward358-AI/java-casino/README.md

-# java-hold-em
+# java-casino
-A simple, CLI interface of the popular card game Texas Hold'em.
+A simple, CLI interface for Texas Hold'em Poker and Blackjack.

+## Rules
+Hold'em is NLH, or No-Limit Hold'em.
+Standard rules apply.

+Blackjack is highly simplified, with no double downs, insurance, split, etc., but there will be surrendering.
+Standard rules also apply.